wintercms/meta/release-notes/build-460.md

 - Fixed issue with trying to create multiple CMS templates at once
 - Fixed issue where the cached classes file would not be removed along with the cached services file when running `php artisan clear-compiled`
 - Fixed issue with PHP 7.0 compatibility introduced with new `PreferenceMaker` trait in Build 457
+- Fixed issue where message subjects set in Mail callback functions were not available to the system mail layouts because the layouts were generated before the callback was called.
+Note that this was accomplished by calling the callback before content is added to the message instead of after, so it could be considered a breaking change
+- Fix styling for switch fields that are required

 ## Security Improvements
 - Prevent tabnabbing that could theoretically occur from a backend user clicking the "Preview" button in the backend navigation and having the tab taken over by the frontend site